Claude Code Agent SDK: The Missing Capability Layer Most Developers Forget

 Prerequisites

-• Anthropic API key (or Claude Code Pro/Max/Enterprise subscription)
+• Anthropic API key or Claude Code access

-• Claude Code CLI installed (the SDK uses it as a runtime)
+• Claude Code CLI installed as the runtime surface

 npm install -g @anthropic-ai/claude-code